Oregon Plumbing License: How to Become a Certified Plumber in OR

 The main difference between an individual plumbing license and a contractor plumbing license in Oregon is the scope of responsibilities and the ability to enter into contracts directly with clients.

-An individual plumber license holder primarily works under a licensed contractor, whereas a plumbing contractor license allows the licensee to operate a plumbing contracting business and take on larger projects independently.
+An individual plumber license holder typically works under a licensed contractor, whereas a plumbing contractor license enables the licensee to operate a plumbing contracting business and undertake larger projects independently.

 Oregon plumbing license requirements